By Grit Alone aims to be Dead Space in VR, and we interviewed the studio to learn more about the action horror game before today's launch on Quest.

 "One thing we love about the Dead Space setting and games like Bioshock or SOMA is that you're stuck in this situation, but you're also learning about the world as you go.
 There's an absolute mountain of lore, but if you're just there to blow things up, you don't need to deep dive into it."

-Lore is shared several ways, such as written and audio logs.
+Lore is shared in several ways, such as written and audio logs.
 More prominently, Holographic logs show characters moving around you, offering clues into the ship's environment and its history.
 Cochrane didn't wish to give too much away, but I'm also told splitting this adventure across separate ships offered the opportunity to tell different stories.
 For that, they hired different writers.

 "This was really good because we could say to the writers, 'It's a spaceship, you're stuck in this horrendous zone with aliens but apart from that, do whatever you want.'
 From a perspective of getting them on board, they're all excited because they could do whatever they want."